Poisson splitting by factors: Some remarks about the proofs

-If $X(C) = 1$, then we say that $C$ is {{\df{special}}}.
-Let $K(i)$ be the index of the first special cube to the right of cube $i$; that is, $K(i) = i + (n, 0, \dots, 0)$ where $n=n(i)$ is the smallest non-negative integer such that $C_{i + (n, 0, \dots, 0)}$ is special.
-Note that $\law$-a.s.\ $K$ is well defined.
-For each special cube $C_i$, let $z(i)$ be the unique point $x \in C_i$ such that $X(\ns{x}) = 1$.
-Since $X$ is a Poisson point process, the random variables $\ns{X \ronnn_{C_i}}_{i \in \Z^d}$ are independent, and also conditional on the event that $C_i$ is special, $z(i)$ is a \uniformb$[C_i]$ random variable.
-Let $f: C_\bfz \to [0,1]^{\N}$ be a measurable function such that if $V$ is a \uniformb$[C_\bfz]$ random variable, then $f(V)$ is a sequence of i.i.d.\ $\uniforma$ random variables.
-For all $i \in \Z^d$, let It is easy to verify that $h$ satisfies the required properties. } \egg \end{example} Let us remark that in Example {\ref{firstfirsteg}} we used the fact that if $X$ is a Poisson process, then conditional that it has one point in $A$, the location of that point is a \uniformb$[A]$ random variable.
-This elementary fact will often be useful and we shall appeal to it again in the next example and in the proofs of Theorems {\ref{result}} and {\ref{resulttwo}}.
-We refer the reader to {\cite[Theorem 1.2.1]{MR1199815}} or {\cite{kingman}} for background and state a slightly more general result in the lemma below.
-Let $\les$ denote Lebesgue measure. \begin{lemma} Let $X$ be a Poisson point process on $\R^d$ with intensity $\lx$.
-Let $A \in \borel$ be a Borel set with finite Lebesgue measure.
-Let $K$ be a Poisson random variable with mean $\lx \les(A)$.
-Let $\ns{V_i}_{i \in \N}$ be a sequence of i.i.d.\ \uniformb$[A]$ random variables that are independent of $K$.
+Let us remark that in Example \ref{firstfirsteg}, the map $\phi$ does not depend on the intensity of $X$ and thus is source-universal.
+The most important fact we used was that if $X$ is a Poisson process, then conditional on the fact that it has one point in $A$, the location of that point is a $\uniformb[A]$ random variable.
+This elementary fact is true for any Poisson process of positive intensity and will often be useful.
+We shall appeal to it again in the next example and in the proofs of Theorems \ref{result} and \ref{resulttwo}.
+We refer the reader to \cite{kingman} or Theorem~1.2.1 of \cite{MR1199815} for background and state a slightly more general result in the lemma below.\looseness=-1 \begin{lemma} Let $X$ be a Poisson point process on $\R^d$ with intensity $\lx$.
+Let $A \in\borel$ be a Borel set with positive finite Lebesgue measure.
+Let $K$ be a Poisson random variable with mean $\lx\les(A)$.
+Let $\{ V_i \}_{i \in\N}$ be a sequence of i.i.d. $\uniformb[A]$ random variables that are independent of $K$.
 Then $X \ronn_A$ has the same law as $Z:= \sum_{i=1} ^{K} \delta_{V_i}$. \end{lemma}

-A central requirement in Theorems \ref{result}, {\ref{resulttwo}}, and {\ref{nothick}} is that $\phi$ be a deterministic function of $X$.
-The mapping in Example {\ref{firstfirsteg}} is a deterministic function of $X$ and commutes with all translations of $\Z^d$.
-Given a \uniformb$[C_\bfz]$ random variable $V$, independent of $X$, we can modify Example {\ref{firstfirsteg}} by starting with a randomly shifted partition $\ns{C_{i} + V}_{i \in \Z^d}$ of $\R^d$ and obtain a mapping $\Phi$ that is a function of $X$ and $V$.
+A central requirement in Theorems \ref{result}, \ref{resulttwo} and \ref{nothick} is that $\phi$ be a deterministic function of $X$.
+The mapping in Example \ref{firstfirsteg} is a deterministic function of~$X$ and commutes with all translations of $\Z^d$.
+Given a $\uniformb[C_\bfz]$ random variable~$V$, \mbox{independent} of $X$, we can modify Example \ref{firstfirsteg} by starting with a~randomly shifted partition $\{ C_{i} + V \}_{i \in\Z^d}$ of $\R^d$ and obtain a mapping $\Phi$ that is a~function of $X$ and $V$.
 As a result of starting with a randomly shifted partition, the joint distribution of $(X, \Phi(X,V))$ is fully translation-invariant.
-However, $\Phi$ is no longer a deterministic function of $X$.
+However,~$\Phi$ is no longer a deterministic function of $X$.

 Instead of using the lattice $\Z^d$, we shall use randomness from the process to define a partition of $\R^d$.
 It is straightforward to do this in an isometry-equivariant way.
 The difficulty lies in choosing a partition that avoids potential dependency problems.